 For most of the world: https://www.dropbox.com/s/2x1slshxtxdlu8r/SampleData.opju?dl=1 or, for China: http://shared.originlab.com/techdownload/SampleData.opju

 Check it out!
 Observe that the first URL is a shared link from DropBox.
 If you yourself have an Origin project file on DropBox, you can create a shared link and get the link text to use for the Data Connector URL.
-They only thing you need to do is to modify the last part of the URL from ?dl=0 to ?dl=1 or the link won’t work.
+They only things you need to do is

 Here are the basic steps for connecting to and importing data from one of those remote project files.